Licensing text and photos

 Using our photos and artworks

 Please note that if you create modified versions of our images ("derivative works"), you are legally obliged (under the terms of the license) to release them under the same license—in other words, to allow other people to use them in the same way that we have.
-So you may not creative derivative works and then sell them on to other people, for example.
+So you may not create derivative works and then sell them on to other people, for example.

 If you decide to license an image, we supply the image itself in whatever electronic format you wish (such as TIFF, JPG, XCF for GIMP, or PSD for Photoshop), a signed permissions form listing the rights we have agreed, and an invoice in your chosen currency.
+You may pay electronically (by SWIFT or PayPal) or by check.

 If you'd like to use our photos or artworks, please let us know your requirements and we'll generally reply within 24 hours.